NURTURING TODAY’S STUDENT ATHLETE FOR TOMORROW’S WORLD

 The Pacific Coast Hockey Academy (PCHA) located in beautiful Victoria BC, is an officially sanctioned Hockey Canada Sport School, and is the first of its kind on Vancouver Island.

 PCHA is a high performance academy with a hockey curriculum focused on individual skill development for today’s elite level player.
-Our high performance programs – Midget Prep, Elite 15s, and Bantam Prep – provides students with professional coaching, training and skill development, along with a highly competitive path as members of the prestigious Canadian Sport School Hockey League (CSSHL).
+Our high performance programs – U18 Prep, U16 Prep, and U15 Prep – provides students with professional coaching, training and skill development, along with a highly competitive path as members of the prestigious Canadian Sport School Hockey League (CSSHL).

 The program runs from September to June, including both winter and spring seasons.
 On and off-ice development is equivalent to 5 years of minor hockey in one season at the PCHA.